Last Updated on 2025-08-09 by Jorge Bastos

 Vila Viçosa

 Vila Viçosa is very small, but it has a huge attraction, the ducal palace of Vila Viçosa.
 This royal palace was the seat of the House of Bragança, the ruling house of Portugal between 1640 and 1910.
-It’s a huge building and those who love to explore palaces and history will have a blast there.
+It’s a huge building, and those who love to explore palaces and history will have a blast there.
 It’s only 30 km from Elvas.

 Évora

-Évora is the main city in Alentejo.
-It has plenty of things to do and see and if you probably already have it on your list.
-Evora is bigger and more important than Elvas, thus you probably have a day trip from Evora to Elvas than the other way around.
-Anyway, you must include Evora in your itinerary and don’t miss the Bones Chapel, the Roman temple, the Cathedral, Giraldo square, and Almendres Cromlech.
+Évora is the principal city in Alentejo.
+It has plenty of things to do and see, and if you don’t already have it on your list, it’s worth considering.
+Evora is bigger and more important than Elvas, so you’ll likely have a day trip from Evora to Elvas rather than the other way around.

 Castelo de Vide